timbocgn/way2dustlogger/README.md

-# ESPTempLogger
+# ESPDustLogger

-The ESPTempLogger is a ESP32 IDF based IoT device.
-It has an interface for multiple SHT1x sensors (configurable on compile time), some REST-APIs for getting the current data and a web interface for configuration.
+ESP32 based IoT Device for air quality logging featuring an MQTT client and REST API acess.
+Works in conjunction with a [VINDRIKTNING](https://www.ikea.com/de/de/p/vindriktning-luftqualitaetssensor-70498242/) air sensor from IKEA.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.